 Curb-side drop-off along Parker Street would provide direct access to the property, including the outdoor event spaces comprising the balance of the landscape.
-The area between the buildings would complement the residential character of the neighborhood but also include permanent and for temporary provisions exhibits, staging tour groups, and holding small performances.
+The area between the buildings would complement the residential character of the neighborhood but also include provisions for permanent and temporary exhibits, staging tour groups, and holding small performances.
 The larger space behind the church would be less structured and could accommodate small to mid-size gatherings, either open-air or under event tents.